 In the government-wide financial statements, revenue amounts which have been received in cash but not yet earned are recorded as unearned revenue.
-The current fiscal year unearned revenue balance of the governmental activities of the Town as shown on the statement of net position totaled \$449,721.
-This balance is made up of \$446,397 which represents unspent state, federal and other grant program balances which will be used in the upcoming fiscal year and \$3,324 which represents preschool tuition revenue received for the upcoming fiscal year.
+The current fiscal year unearned revenue balance of the governmental activities of the Town as shown on the statement of net position totaled \$292,654.
+This balance is made up of \$289,088 which represents unspent state, federal and other grant program balances which will be used in the upcoming fiscal year, \$2,099 which represents preschool tuition revenue received for the upcoming fiscal year, \$719 which represents unspent grant amounts due back to the funding source and \$748 representing miscellaneous program receipts for the upcoming fiscal year.
 In the fund financial statements, revenues are recognized when they are both measurable and available to pay current liabilities.
-The current fiscal year unearned revenue balance of the governmental activities as shown on the balance sheet totaled \$3,324 and is made up of the above mentioned preschool tuition revenue.
+The current fiscal year unearned revenue balance of the governmental activities as shown on the balance sheet totaled \$2,818 which is made up of the above mentioned preschool tuition revenue and the unspent grant amounts due back to the funding source.

 In addition to assets, the statement of net position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period (s) and so will not be recognized as an outflow of resources (expense) until that time.
 The first item of deferred outflows relate to the total OPEB liability, which may include changes in actuarial assumptions, differences between expected and actual experience, and changes in employer proportional share, which would be deferred and normally amortized over the average expected remaining service lives of active and inactive members in the pension plan.
 They may also include the net difference between projected and actual earnings on pension plan investments, which would be deferred and normally amortized over a five-year period.
-The current fiscal year deferred outflows of resources balance of the governmental activities of the Town as shown on the statement of net position totaled \$105,794.
-This balance is made up of the actuarial determined differences between expected and actual experience in the amount of \$46,905 and changes in assumptions in the amount of \$58,889 related to the total OPEB liability.
+The current fiscal year deferred outflows of resources balance of the governmental activities of the Town as shown on the statement of net position totaled \$286,750.
+This balance is made up of the actuarial determined differences between expected and actual experience in the amount of \$43,251 and changes in assumptions in the amount of \$243,499 related to the total OPEB liability.
 The second item of deferred outflows relate to a deferred charge on bond refunding.
 A deferred charge on bond refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
 This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
-The current fiscal year deferred charge on bond refunding is \$309,702.
+The current fiscal year deferred charge on bond refunding is \$283,894.